vicluong/maya-tools/README.md

 ### Description

-This script reloads all modules found in a specified folder, which is by default the location of where the Reload Modules file is.
+This tool reloads all modules found in a specified folder, which is by default the location of where the Reload Modules file is.

 ### Usage

-To use this script as an item on a shelf, paste the code below in either the command line or script editor, highlight it and middle mouse drag it onto a shelf.
-Make sure that, when prompted, the language of the shelf object is in Python.

 ```python
 import reload_modules as rm